oxford-pcs/measure_lens_alignment/README.md

 3. An element of type CIRCLE representing the mechanical front diameter of the lens
 4. An element of type CIRCLE representing the mechanical rear diameter of the lens

-The latter two should be projected to different z, usually achieved by setting the reference element to the front and rear of the lens mount respectively.

 With this, the program can generate plots (-p2d) and information (-pi) regarding the calcuation of the mechanical axis (-ma) and optical axis (-oa) respectively by invoking e.g.

 `python rotation_analysis.py -p2d -pi -ma -oa -l lens1 `